jakekohlhepp/academic-kickstart/content/publication/selection-injury/index.md

 publication_short = ""

 # Abstract and optional shortened version.
-abstract = " We employ a novel data set of 219,000 workers' compensation claims and pay records to understand whether traffic officers account for injury risk when making daily labor supply decisions.
-We use variation in the leave of coworkers as an instrument inducing officers to work.
-We find that officer appear to mitigate their own injury risk: on average an officer at the 60th percentile of willingness to work is 2.6 times more likely to be injured as an officer at the 80th percentile.
-Using variation in hourly wages, we also calculate the marginal value of injury risk, defined as the value of a 1 percentage point reduction in injury probability for officers that are indifferent between working and staying home.
-A 1 percentage point decrease in injury risk is valued on average between 31 and 67 dollars in earnings.
-Using our model, we simulate the benefits of switching to a shift-auction mechanism of shift assignment.
-We find that shift auctions more fully leverage officer's natural tendency to select against risk, and as a result reduce the injury rate by 38 percent compared to a random list mechanism." abstract_short = ""
+abstract = "Workplace injury carries a large economic and human cost, yet little is known about how individual behavior impacts aggregate injury rates.
+This paper explores the role injury risk plays in labor supply decisions using the daily pay and workers’ compensation records of 553 Los Angeles traffic officers over a 21 month period.
+The leave of coworkers and the size of an officer’s network are used to identify how people with different injury propensity select into work.
+Officers supply more labor when they are less likely to be injured.
+Self-selection into work leads to large reductions in aggregate injury risk: the estimated population injury rate is 8.5 times larger than the injury rate observed among shifts worked.
+The results imply that mechanisms which assign shifts to those who value them most will reduce aggregate injury rates.
+Model estimates are used to compute the value of a statistical injury, which for Los Angeles traffic officers is between \$11,710 and \$23,419." abstract_short = ""

 # Featured image thumbnail (optional)